Pro Forms

 Redirect

-The Redirect action allows you to redirect the user to a different page after the form is submitted.
+The Redirect action allows you to redirect the user to another page after the form is submitted.
 This action is only triggered after the form is submitted successfully.

 Mailchimp